MacOS Command Line Tools

 taskpolicy (control scheduling of processes)

-removes the specified process from running in the background.
+taskpolicy -b <command>executes the command in the background. *On Apple silicon Macs, the process will only run on the efficiency cores.taskpolicy -b -p <pid>downgrades an existing process to run in the backgroundtaskpolicy -B -p <pid>removes the specified process from running in the background.
 On Apple silicon, the process may now run on the efficiency or performance cores.
-This only works on processes that have been downgraded to the background, and not processes that started in the backgroundtaskpolicy -s <command>
+This only works on processes that have been downgraded to the background, and not processes that started in the backgroundtaskpolicy -s <command>starts the given command in suspended state; it is useful to allow a debugger to attach to the process right at the start of execution.

 say (TTS engine)

-to create an audiobook from the given text file.
+say <message>announces the given message.say -f input.txt -o output.aiffto create an audiobook from the given text file.

 sips (image manipulation)

-resizes the largest side of the specified image, preserving aspect ratio.sips -r <degrees> <image>
+sips -z <height> <width> <image>resizes the specified image, ignoring the previous aspect ratio.sips -Z <size> <image>resizes the largest side of the specified image, preserving aspect ratio.sips -r <degrees> <image>rotates the image.

 open (open files)

-opens the current directory in a new Folder window.open -a <app> <file>
+open .opens the current directory in a new Folder window.open -a <app> <file>opens the given file with a specific app.

 pmset (power management)

-for information about power-related assertions made by other processes; useful for finding a process that is preventing your Mac from going to sleep.pmset -g thermlog
+pmset -gprints all available power configuration information.pmset -g assertionsfor information about power-related assertions made by other processes; useful for finding a process that is preventing your Mac from going to sleep.pmset -g thermlogfor information about any processes that have been throttled; useful for running benchmarks.pmset displaysleepnowputs the display to sleep without putting the rest of the system to sleep.pmset sleepnowto put the entire system to sleep.

 networksetup (network settings)